MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/getting-player-profiles.md

 # Getting player profiles

 This tutorial walks you through how to use the [GetPlayerProfile](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile) call to get a player’s profile with [PlayerProfileViewConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints) properties that are enabled from your title’s setting.
-In the following example, we will be getting a player’s profile, created date, and last login time.
+In the following example, we will be getting a player’s profile, their created date, and last login time.

 ## Requirements

-For this tutorial, basic knowledge of how to create a player for your title is needed, so that you can perform a **GetPlayerProfile** on the player.
+For this tutorial, basic knowledge of how to create a player for your title is needed, so that you can perform a `GetPlayerProfile` on the player.

 It is also worthwhile to read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the Game Manager, as it is the place where we configure profile constraints.

 ## Step 1 - Create a user with a display name

 The first step is to create a player and add a display name to the user.
-This example will create a new user with the display name **UnicornTossMaster**.
+This example will create a new user with the display name `UnicornTossMaster`.

 ```csharp
 void CreatePlayerAndUpdateDisplayName() {